 After college Roy Dragon has coached at numerous wrestling clubs and was the Head Coach at Hillsborough High School, an assistant Varsity Coach for AL Johnson High School and Northern Valley Demarest.
 Coach Dragon is also a New Jersey Varsity Wrestling Official.

 Greg Hart is known as the wrestlers wrestler. . . tough as nails, fast as lightning and very highly skilled.
 Greg hails from Bernardsville and attended Bernards High School where he earned four varsity letters in wrestling, was a two-year wrestling captain and racked up an amazing record of 116-24.
 Greg’s other wrestling accomplishments include being a 2 time county and district champion, 3 time state qualifier and he wrestled his way onto the podium in Atlantic City finishing third in the New Jersey State Finals in 2006.
 Greg also earned three varsity letters for the Mountaineers in football, two in track and one in lacrosse.

-Coach Hart was recruited to wrestle for Bucknell University (D1) and was an immediate starter for the Bison’s at the 125 pound weight class.
+Coach Hart was recruited to wrestle for Bucknell University (Division I) and was an immediate starter for the Bison’s at the 125 pound weight class.
 Greg wrestled impressively for Bucknell before chronic injures forced his retirement by the start of his junior year.
 Some of Coach Hart’s collegiate career highlights included his dramatic pin against Ryan Fitzgerald that drove Bucknell to a 21-21 tie against Harvard; his two major decisions and a pin against Alex Usztics in the Navy Classic and his 9-1 major decision over Jake Bucha of Lehigh.